John McClintock (theologian)

-Biography
+Early life and education

-McClintock matriculated at Wesleyan University in Middletown, Connecticut.
+McClintock was born in Philadelphia, on October 27, 1814.
+He matriculated at Wesleyan University in Middletown, Connecticut.
 Ill health, however, forced him to leave Wesleyan in his freshman year.
+He returned to Philadelphia, where he graduated with an A M. from the University of Pennsylvania in 1835.

+Career

-Unable to return, he graduated (A.M.) subsequently from the University of Pennsylvania in 1835, and was assistant professor of mathematics (1836–1837), professor of mathematics (1837–1840), and professor of Latin and Greek (1840–1848) in Dickinson College, Carlisle, Pennsylvania.
+He was assistant professor of mathematics (1836–1837), professor of mathematics (1837–1840), and professor of Latin and Greek (1840–1848) at Dickinson College, Carlisle, Pennsylvania.
 He opposed the Mexican–American War, as well as slavery, but did not consider himself an abolitionist.

-In 1847 McClintock was arrested on the charge of instigating a riot, which resulted in the rescue of several fugitive slaves; his trial, in which he was acquitted, attracted wide attention.
+In 1847, McClintock was arrested on the charge of instigating a riot, which resulted in the rescue of several fugitive slaves; his trial, in which he was acquitted, attracted wide attention.
 The trial dealt with the issue of Personal liberty laws in the North and the fugitive slave crisis.

-"When President Olin of Wesleyan died, the chair was offered to McClintock, but he preferred the call to the editorship of The Methodist Quarterly Review [after 1885 The Methodist Review], a post which he held with distinction for eight years" from 1848 to 1856.
-He declined the Presidency of Troy University in 1855.
-From 1857 to 1860 McClintock was pastor of St Paul's (Methodist Episcopal) Church, New York City; from 1860 to 1864 he had charge of the American chapel in Paris, and there and in London did much to turn public opinion in favour of the Northern States.
+"When Stephen Olin, president of Wesleyan died, the chair was offered to McClintock, but he preferred the call to the editorship of The Methodist Quarterly Review, later renamed The Methodist Review, a post he held for eight years, from 1848 to 1856.
+In 1855, He declined the presidency of Troy University.

+From 1857 to 1860, McClintock was pastor of St. Paul's Methodist Episcopal Church in New York City.
+From 1860 to 1864, he was in charge of the American chapel in Paris.
+There and in London, he did much to turn public opinion in favor of the Northern States.

-In 1865 to 1866 he was chairman of the central committee for the celebration of the centenary of American Methodism.
+In 1865 to 1866, he was chairman of the central committee for the celebration of the centenary of American Methodism.
 He retired from the regular ministry in 1865, but preached in New Brunswick, New Jersey, until the spring of 1867, and in that year, at the wish of its founder, Daniel Drew, became the first president of the newly established Drew Theological Seminary at Madison, New Jersey (later, Drew University), where he died.
 At Drew, McClintock also served as professor of practical theology from 1867 until his death in 1870.

-A great preacher, orator and teacher, and a remarkably versatile scholar, McClintock by his editorial and educational work probably did more than any other man to raise the intellectual tone of American Methodism, and, particularly, of the American Methodist clergy.
+A great preacher, orator, and teacher, and a remarkably versatile scholar, McClintock by his editorial and educational work probably did more than any other man to raise the intellectual tone of American Methodism, and, particularly, of the American Methodist clergy.